The Art of Japanese Tea: A Gentle Ritual for Body and Mind

 🍵 Genmaicha – The Everyday Cozy Cup

-• Benefits: Mild caffeine, helps with digestion, often loved by newcomers.
+Benefits: Mild caffeine, aids digestion, beloved by tea beginners

 🌸 Wakoucha – Japan’s Gentle Black Tea